arYonefO/hunter/README.md

 ### Priority:
  - Look at Google maps API to better understand it
- - Add lookup search field for the google map
  - 2nd pass at adding some more mobile friendly stylings
  - User instructions